Women in Belarus: Women in the family

-Women in the Workforce
+Women in the workforce

 Article 14 of the Labor Code of the Republic of Belarus prohibits any discrimination in labor relations, but in spite of this gender inequality is still persistent.
 A Belarusian woman's average salary is currently 80% of the average salary of Belarusian man, despite having legal provisions established that require equal pay for equal work.
 The way bonuses are distributed is what causes this discrepancy to result.
-It is also found to be more likely that a woman will agree to agree to a lower-paying job than a man.
+It is also found to be more likely that a woman will agree to a lower-paying job than a man.
 For certain jobs in Belarus using women's labor is actually against the law.
 The country has an official list of jobs that women are not allowed to partake in.
+Jobs on the list are jobs associated with hazardous industries, increased physical activity or ones that are considered dangerous to health.
 Women also have a mandatory paid maternity leave for 126 days and a mandatory paid parental leave for 969 days.
-Jobs on the list are jobs associated with hazardous industries, increased physical activity or ones that are considered dangerous to health.
 Despite the gender inequality present in the work force women actually exceed the number of men employed in Belarus, as they constitute 54% of the labour market.
 In spite of constituting a higher percentage of the labor market, women are still less financially stable than men.